systematic-magic/AgingPubMed/research_papers_html.rst

 11.2.
 Check that there is a period (.) at the end of the Abstract text.

 11.3.
+Check that no references are being called out in the Abstract text.

+11.4.
 Check Materials and Methods section (or its alternatives - see in Section Headers) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).

-11.4.
+11.5.
 Check all website addresses in article text:

 	- Check that all website addresses are hyperlinked.